awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 The `kubecost_s3_exporter` module in the `kubecost_s3_exporter` directory contains the Terraform IaC required to deploy:

 * The K8s resources (the CronJob used to create the Kubecost S3 Exporter pod, and a service account) on each EKS cluster
-* The IRSA (IAM Role for Service Account) in the S3 bucket's account, for each EKS cluster
+* For each EKS cluster, the IRSA (IAM Role for Service Account) in the EKS cluster's account, and a parent IAM role (role chaining) in the S3 bucket's account

 It contains module-specific inputs, outputs, and resources.